julien-poivret/SSH_basic/README.md

 no password are needed anymore for login via ssh to the server.

 * If everything work well
-on the server side ( with a physical call access or via the ssh login ) ! you can now go in:
+on the server side ( with a physical access or via the ssh login ) ! you can now edit the following config file in:
 ```
 $ sudo vim /etc/ssh/sshd_config
 ```
-and add the two following text lines instructions inside that file:
+and add the two following text lines instructions:

 ```
 PubkeyAuthentication yes